 Building on their work with the Pythagorean Theorem in middle grades to find distances, students use the rectangular coordinate system to verify geometric relationships, including slopes of parallel and perpendicular lines, which relates to work done in Algebra 1.
-Students continue their study of quadratics by solving applied problems involving geometric measurement leading to quadratic equations and by connecting the geometric and algebraic definitions of the parabola.
+Students continue their study of quadratics by solving applied problems involving geometric measurement leading to quadratic equations.

 In the Cartesian coordinate system, students use the distance formula to write the equation of a circle when given the radius and the coordinates of its center.
-Given an equation of a circle, they draw the graph in the coordinate plane and apply techniques for solving quadratic equations to determine intersections between lines and circles or parabolas and between two circles.